gienee/Anomaly_Detection_Project/README.md

 Your contributions matter!
 Don't hesitate to open issues or send pull requests for enhancements and bug fixes. <br>

 ## License
-This project is licensed under the Apache License Version 2.0. <br>
+This project is licensed under the "Apache License Version 2.0". <br>